How to navigate Miami's neighborhoods like a pro

 Best neighborhood for an all-round taste of Miami (sans beach)

-If you want to get a taste of nearly everything the city has to offer, Downtown Miami is ideal.
-Marvel at some of the city's most historic buildings, dating as far back as the 1890s – among them, the Olympia Theater (originally a silent movie theater) and the Freedom Tower (once a help center for Cuban refugees in the 1960s and 70s).
+To get a taste of nearly everything the city has to offer, Downtown Miami is ideal.
+Marvel at some of the Miami's most historic buildings, dating as far back as the 1890s – among them, the Olympia Theater (originally a silent movie theater) and the Freedom Tower (once a help center for Cuban refugees in the 1960s and 70s).
 Spend some time exploring and snapping photos, then learn more about the city's past at the HistoryMiami Museum.

 But downtown is far from stuck in the past.
 Aside from the high rises, there are restaurants and retail to enjoy at Bayside Marketplace, plus boat tours on Biscayne Bay and a Ferris wheel that offers dazzling views of the neighborhood.